 Methods

-Study population
+Study location and population

+Sweden, situated between approximately 55° to 69° north latitude in Northern Europe, spans diverse climatic zones ranging from maritime-influenced southern regions to subarctic environments in the north.
+Southern regions, influenced by maritime climates, experience milder cold seasons.
+Central Sweden transitions with a blend of maritime and continental influences, showing an average daily mean temperature of 0.76°C in the cold season during the study period.
+The northern areas exhibit a subarctic climate, with average daily mean temperatures dropping to -3.05°C in the cold season during the study period.
+Given its northern geographical position, cold spells in Sweden can be particularly severe, with extremely low temperatures often accompanied by significant snowfall, which can impact transportation and outdoor activities.
+Despite Sweden's advanced infrastructure and adaptation to cold conditions through building insulation and efficient heating systems, these measures can not completely mitigate the physiological stress cold places on the body, particularly the cardiovascular system.

 This population-based nationwide study included 120,380 patients admitted to hospitals with MI in Sweden during the cold season (October to March) from 2005 to 2019 (Supplement, Figure S1: flowchart).
 Patients were consecutively enrolled in the SWEDEHEART registry, which comprehensively includes all hospitalizations for symptomatic presentations consistent with acute coronary syndrome, alongside individuals undergoing invasive cardiac diagnostic procedures and surgical interventions related to the cardiovascular system22.
 Attending physicians established the diagnosis of MI upon patient admission using clinical assessment (ICD-10: I21), further on stratifying MI events by infarction type: NSTEMI and STEMI22.
 Beyond that, data encompassing an array of demographic and clinical variables, including of age, sex, socioeconomic status, comorbidities, and prior medication use, was methodically and comprehensively documented.

+The study was approved by the Swedish Ethical Review Authority (2020-04252) in accordance with the ethical principles outlined in the Declaration of Helsinki.

 2.2 Exposure assessment

 Daily mean air temperature was estimated at 1 km2 spatial resolution across Sweden using a three-stage machine learning approach incorporating satellite-derived land surface temperature (LST), monitored daily temperature data, and spatiotemporal predictors related to land use and land cover23.
-In the first stage, air temperature estimates from atmospheric models were used to impute missing data in the satellite LTS data.
-The model then calibrated the imputed LST data to the monitored air temperature data for each individual year using spatial and spatiotemporal parameters.
-In the third stage, this calibrated model was applied to predict temperature in all grid cells without monitors.
-As a result, daily mean air temperature estimates were derived for each 1-km2 grid area throughout Sweden during the period extending from 2005 to 2019.
-The model achieved excellent performance, with an average CV-R2 (cross-validated R-squared, cross-validated predictions and proportion of variability captured by the predictions) of 0.94 (root mean squared error = 1.6°C, intercept = -0.04 and slope = 1.008) across the years23.
+Details of air temperature assessment are given in Text S1 (Supplement).

 Populations often demonstrate adaptations to the specific climatic conditions of their geographical region; consequently, an identical absolute temperature may yield more profound health implications on a population if it signifies a local extreme rather than being a frequent temperature in the region23-25.
-To account for this variability, we calculated the percentiles of daily temperatures experienced by individuals residing in the same municipality throughout Sweden and employed these percentile values as individual exposure indicators, rather than relying on absolute temperature values.
-Daily ambient temperature exposures were assigned to MI patients in the registry by matching their geocoded home address and date of hospitalization.
+To account for this variability, we calculated the percentiles of daily temperatures across the entire study duration (2005-2019) experienced by individuals residing in the same municipality throughout Sweden and employed these percentile values as individual exposure indicators, rather than relying on absolute temperature values.
+Additionally, we calculated year-specific percentile temperatures within municipalities for sensitivity analysis.
+Daily ambient temperature exposures were assigned to MI patients in the registry by matching their date of hospitalization and geocoded home address.
+Specifically, we utilized the administrative level information of the patients' home addresses based on districts, which are in total 2523 across Sweden's geographical division.

-Daily concentrations of particulate matter with a diameter less than 2.5μm (PM2.5), particulate matter with a diameter less than 10μm (PM10), nitrogen dioxide (NO2), and ozone (O3) were estimated within a spatial resolution of 1 × 1 kilometer encompassing the entirety of Sweden.
+Daily concentrations of particulate matter with a diameter less than 2.5μm (PM2.5), particulate matter with a diameter less than 10μm (PM10), nitrogen dioxide (NO2), and ozone (O3) were estimated within a spatial resolution of 1 × 1 km encompassing the entirety of Sweden.
 These estimations were generated through a nationwide spatiotemporal machine learning model, which has been described in detail elsewhere26.

-2.3.
-Definition of cold spells
+2.3 Definition of cold spells